HenryMorganDibie/fraud-detection-api/README.md

 ## Model Setup

 The model artifact is not included in this repo.
-To get started, train a RandomForestClassifier on your own transaction dataset with the same feature schema (Time, V1–V28, Amount) and save it with joblib.
+To get started, train a RandomForestClassifier on your own transaction dataset with the same feature schema (Time, V1–V28, Amount) and save it with joblib:

 ```python
 import joblib